 If you have your own short-term or long-term disability policy purchased from a private insurer, you might not have to go through any formal appeals process following a denial before you take legal action.
 Essentially, you could be able to file suit in a court of law immediately after an unfairly denied claim application.
 It doesn’t necessarily mean that you’ll prevail in a legal action, but you have the right to bring one.
 However, it might turn out that you would be better served to resubmit the claim with additional information.
 You could also ask if more test results or a letter from your physician would be sufficient to have your claim reconsidered.
 What steps you take will need to be determined by the policy itself and the terms set forth in the plan documents.

 ERISA/employer-provided disability policies

-If you have a disability claim denied under an employer-provided disability policy, you'll need to follow the appeal and reconsideration provisions set forth in federal law.
+If you have a disability claim denied under an employer-provided disability policy, you’ll need to follow the appeal and reconsideration provisions set forth in federal law.
 This means, among other things, that you must meet appeal deadlines (meaning that you must file an appeal within 180 days of your claim being denied) and follow proper administrative procedures before you can bring a suit to challenge a denied claim.
-Because ERISA law can be complicated, and the exacting criteria you need to meet can be confusing, it is probably best to proceed with the guidance of an experienced disability benefits attorney like those at DeBofsky, Sherman & Casciari, PC Call the firm today at 312-702-1842 or 800-237-5182 or send an email to get started.
+Because ERISA law can be complicated, and the exacting criteria you need to meet can be confusing, it is probably best to proceed with the guidance of an experienced disability benefits attorney like those at DeBofsky Sherman Casciari Reynolds P.C.
+Call the firm today at 312-561-4040 or send an email to get started.